Kate Hunt

 Practice description

-My core training is in Person-centred therapy; so your counselling is led by you.
-I won’t direct the sessions or tell you what you should do—instead, I’ll support you as you explore whatever you choose to bring.
-This may be thoughts, feelings, relationships, or experiences that are affecting you right now.
+My core training is in Person-Centred Therapy, which means our work together is led by you.
+I won’t direct the sessions or tell you what you “should” do.
+Instead, I offer a calm, supportive space where you can explore whatever feels important—your thoughts, feelings, relationships, or experiences that are affecting you right now.

-My role isn’t to find answers and fix things for you, but to walk alongside you as you find your own way through.
-Together, we can explore your experiences and beliefs, and help you build greater self-awareness, confidence, and clarity.
-This can empower you to make meaningful choices, face life’s challenges, and move forward in a way that feels right for you.
+My role isn’t to find answers or fix things for you, but to walk alongside you as you make sense of your experiences in your own time.
+Together, we can explore the patterns, beliefs, and emotions shaping your day-to-day life, helping you build greater clarity and self-understanding.
+This can support you in making choices that feel authentic and in navigating challenges with more steadiness.

 My first session

-If you decide to book a session, I’ll send you my contract and terms and conditions for you to read in your own time.
-I’m happy to answer any questions you may have about these before or during our first session.
+If you choose to book a first session, I’ll send you my contract and terms to read in your own time.
+You’re welcome to ask about anything that isn’t clear before or during the session.

 What I can help with